-LOS ANGELES (AP) - It's a rare case when a film's most iconic line practically preordains its franchise.
-As promised, The Terminator, and the man who originated the steely machine - Arnold Schwarzenegger - are back for another go-around in "Terminator: Genisys," and Paramount Pictures, eager for a blockbuster, has already fired up a machine of its own - the publicity kind.
+LOS ANGELES (AP) - As promised, the Terminator and the man who originated the steely machine - Arnold Schwarzenegger - are back this summer for another go in "Terminator: Genisys," and Paramount Pictures, eager for a blockbuster, has already fired up a machine of its own - the publicity kind.

-LOS ANGELES (AP) — It's a rare case when a film's most iconic line practically preordains its franchise.
-As promised, The Terminator, and the man who originated the steely machine — Arnold Schwarzenegger — are back for another go-around in "Terminator: Genisys," and Paramount Pictures, eager for a blockbuster, has already fired up a machine of its own — the publicity kind.
+LOS ANGELES (AP) — As promised, the Terminator and the man who originated the steely machine — Arnold Schwarzenegger — are back this summer for another go in "Terminator: Genisys," and Paramount Pictures, eager for a blockbuster, has already fired up a machine of its own — the publicity kind.

-With four films (two great, two questionable), over $1 billion in box office receipts, and a jumbled time-travel mythology, "Terminator: Genisys" is taking the elements of James Cameron's 1984 original and twisting them a bit to create an entirely new timeline.
-Two more "Terminators" are planned.
+With four films, over $1 billion in box office receipts, and a jumbled time-travel mythology, "Terminator: Genisys" is taking the elements of James Cameron's 1984 original and twisting them a bit to create an entirely new timeline.

 Getting a jump on a summer that's chock full of franchise fare, including continuations of "The Avengers" and "Jurassic Park," Paramount has undertaken an early publicity campaign, including the recent showcasing of a few minutes of action-packed footage from "Terminator: Genisys."

-Then, Schwarzenegger and other key cast members attended a press event earlier this week on the Paramount lot — all to help generate early buzz for what the studio hopes will be a bona fide summer blockbuster.
+Then, Schwarzenegger and other key cast members attended a press event earlier this week on the Paramount lot — all to help generate early buzz for what the studio hopes will be a bona fide blockbuster.

 Paramount is on a major push to restore its once robust production prowess.
-Although its franchises, including "Transformers" and "Mission: Impossible," are successful, the studio has lagged behind its Hollywood counterparts in recent years.
+Although its franchises, including "Transformers" and "Mission: Impossible," have been successful, the studio has lagged behind its Hollywood counterparts in recent years.

 Seated on a massive couch next to his three new co-stars, Schwarzenegger seemed glad to be back.
 "I watched all the movies again to really get up to speed with the character," he said.